ermiller24/executive_layer/README.md

 - `make chatbot` - Run the Python chatbot
 - `make logs-speaker` - View logs from the Speaker service
 - `make logs-executive` - View logs from the Executive service
-- `make logs-vector-store` - View logs from the Vector Store service
 - `make logs-neo4j` - View logs from the Neo4j service

 ## Future Extensions